 The Umathum name is Frankish (first known group of German tribes) in origin.
 The Umathum family first settled in North Burgenland, Austria in the mid-18th Century.
-This was during the reign of the Austrian Monarch Maria-Theresa.
-The family has always had its roots in agriculture and until the 1970s has delivered high quality grapes to cooperatives.
-After the 1970s the family started to bottle its own wines, starting what is regarded today as one of Austria’s best wineries.
+The family has always had its roots in agriculture and bought 10 acres of land in 1958 and planted the vines themselves.
+Until the 1970s, delivered high quality grapes to cooperatives.
+In 1971 the family started to bottle its own wines, starting what is regarded today as one of Austria’s best wineries.

 Umathum Zweigelt – An Authentic Red

-The Estate produces mostly authentic red wines but also produces a range of distinctive whites.
-In total the Estate covers 30 hectares.
-The majority of production, over 85%, is for the red grape varieties Zweigelt, St. Laurent and Blaufrankisch.
-White grapes cultivated include Lindenlattriger, Gelber Traminer and Pinot Gris.
-During harvest all the grapes are handpicked to avoid damage and to ensure that only healthy grapes are used in the final stages of wine production.
+The Estate has gained its reputation mostly through the production of authentic red wines, however it also produces a range of distinctive whites.
+In total the Estate covers 30 hectares, over 85% of this is dedicated to red grape varieties which are indigenous to Austria; Zweigelt, St. Laurent and Blaufrankisch.
+The white grapes cultivated include Lindenlattriger, Gelber Traminer and Pinot Gris.
+In keeping with their bio-dynamic principles all the grapes are handpicked to avoid damage and to ensure that only the best grapes are used in their wine production.

+The Estate is located on both banks the Neusiedelsee.
 The soil on the estate is a mix of slate, lime, clay and gravel.
 The regions climate is typically Mediterranean, experiencing over 2000 hours of sunshine a year.
-The summers are hot and dry, the autumns stable and the winters not too severe.
-The location of the vineyards to the lake and the lakes evaporation potential has a big influence on the grape production and quality.
+The summers are hot and dry, the autumns stable and the winters not too severe and the lakes evaporation potential has a big influence on the grape production and quality.